-Figure 5 shows DeepDive accuracy plot run on 1K input documents.
-The accuracy plot shows the fraction of correct positive predictions over total predictions (y-axis), for each output probability value (x-axis).
-The perfect algorithm, marked by the dotted blue line, would predict all facts with a probability of 1 and zero facts with an output probability of 0.
-The best algorithm deflects the least from the blue dotted line, and this is our evaluation metric.
-Figure shows 4 lines other than the ideal one.
-RuDiK is the output of DeepDive using our approach to generate negative examples.
-OnlyPos uses only positive examples from DBPEDIA, Manual uses positive examples from DBPEDIA and manually defined rules to generate negative examples, while ManualSampl uses only a sample of the manually generated negative examples in size equal to positive examples.
-OnlyPos and Manual do not provide valid training, as the former has only positive examples and labels everything as true, while the latter has many more negative examples than positive and labels everything as false.
-Manual Sampl is the clear winner, while our approach suffers from the absence of data: over the input 1K articles, we found only 20 positive and 15 negative examples from DBPEDIA.
-The lack of evidence in the training data also explains the missing points for RuDiK in the chart, where there were no predictions in the probability range 25-45%.
+Figure 5 shows DeepDive accuracy plot with 1K input documents.
+The plot shows the fraction of correct positive predictions over total predictions (y-axis), for each output probability value (x-axis).
+The ideal execution, marked by the dotted blue line, would predict all facts with a probability of 1 and zero facts with an output probability of 0.
+The best algorithm deflects the least from the blue dotted line, and this distance is our evaluation metric.
+RUDIK is the output of DeepDive using our discovered rules to generate negative examples on DBPEDIA.
+OnlyPos uses only positive examples from DBPEDIA, Manual uses positive examples from DBPEDIA and manually defined rules to generate negative examples, while ManualSampl uses a sample of the manually generated negative examples in size equal to positive examples.
+OnlyPos and Manual do not provide valid training, as the former has only positive examples and labels everything as true, while the latter has many more negative examples than positive ones and labels everything as false.
+ManualSampl is the winner, while our approach suffers from the absence of data to mine: over the input 1K articles, there are only 20 positive examples from DBPEDIA.
+The lack of evidence in the training data also explains the missing points for RUDIK, with no prediction in the probability range 25-45%.